Medin982/MotorBikesShop/README.md

 *  Font Awesome Icons

 ### **Functionality**
-* Guest users can search announcements or parts for MotorBikes
+* Guest users can search announcements or parts for MotorBikes and read forum
 * Logged user extend functionality with option to create announcement(MotorBike/Parts), add/edit/delete comment on Forum